Mikahael/PCModderServerFiles-FINAL/README.md

 Thank You for all Using, kindly to give me some credit to those who use, Avarohana/PCModder

+#𝐻𝑜𝓌 𝓉𝑜 𝓊𝓈𝑒 𝓌𝒽𝒾𝓉𝑒𝓁𝒾𝓈𝓉

+*To enable or disable whitelist, use ?whitelist

+*To add a whitelisted client, use /white (ID) add

+*To remove a whitelisted client, open getPermissionHashes.py and remove the id under whitelist hashes.

+*Whitelist permanent until turned off

 #To whom ever this may concern, All rights to Mikahael aka PCModder/Avarohana as the License states above.